Nichols: 12th-ranked Tennessee basketball gives fans a breath of fresh air in season-opening win over Colorado

 Moreover, the Vols also committed 15 turnovers, and they finished with just two players, Vescovi and Fulkerson, in double figures with 11 apiece.

-(Note: Vescovi suffered a cut below his right eye during the second half.
+(Note: Vescovi suffered a cut below his right eye during the second half after accidentally bumping into Keon Johnson.
 He appeared fine after the game, though, and said it feels fine, too.)

-Overall, this performance wasn't Tennessee's best -- not by a long shot.

-“It’s December whatever, and we’re playing our first game,” Tennessee coach Rick Barnes said.
+“It’s December whatever, and we’re playing our first game,” Barnes said.
 “We’re just hoping to figure out our substitution patterns.
 There were times when we lost some rhythm.”

+Colorado’s switch to a zone defense flummoxed Tennessee, yes.
+And the rebounding still needs a lot of work.

 But the good outweighs the bad for the Vols’ season debut, especially when considering the scrambling, last-minute matchup, star-studded newcomers and the opportunistic nature of a potentially lethal defense.